Ege-Cakar/BUTLER/README.md

-# BUTLER
+# Sunflower

-BUTLER (Benevolent Untiring Taskmaster for Language, Execution and Results) is your personal AI assistant that helps automate various tasks on your computer.
+Sunflower is your AI best friend that helps automate various tasks on your computer.

 ## Features